 • Sometimes to encourage learners, who lack the ability to participate in oral interaction, is to help them build up a stock of minimal responses that they can use in different types of exchanges.

 • This situation enables a learner to focus on what the other participant is saying, without having to simultaneously plan a response.

-• Some communication situations are associated with a predictable set of spoken exchanges , a script, greetings, apologies, compliments, invitations and other functions that are influenced by social and cultural norms often follow patterns or scripts.
+• Some communication situations are associated with a predictable set of spoken exchanges, a script, greetings, apologies, compliments, invitations and other functions that are influenced by social and cultural norms that often follow patterns or scripts.

 • Instructors can help students develop speaking ability by making them aware of the scripts for different situations so that they can predict what they will hear and what they will need to say in response.

-• Through interactive activities, instructors can give students practice in managing and varying the language that different script contain.
+• Through interactive activities, instructors can give students practice in managing and varying the language that different scripts contain.

 • Language learners are often too embarrassed or shy to say anything when they do not understand another speaker or when they realize that a conversation partner has not understood them.

 • Instructors can help students overcome this reticence by assuring them that misunderstandings and the need for clarification can occur in any type of interaction.

 • Clarification phrases help the students to respond positively.
 Instructors can create an authentic practice environment within the classroom itself through such strategies.
 Such situations arouse confidence in students to manage various communication situations that they may encounter outside the classroom.

 • The class should be divided into small groups.